Undistraction/gitbook/promises.md

 })
 ```

 To execute a promise, the `then` method is called.
 Two callback functions are supplied, one for success and one for failure.
+A new promise of the same type is returned.

 ```
 alphaPromise.then(value => {